benjamineruvieru/benjamineruvieru/README.md

 - 🌱 I’m currently learning everthing tech
 - 👯 I’m looking to collaborate with other React Native Developers
-- 🥅 2022 Goals: To add value as much as possible and to increase my contributions to opensource
+- 🥅 2023 Goals: To greatly extend my skills in AI/Deep Learn and build my own NLP model
 - ⚡ Fun fact: I love music and dogs

 ## Connect with me: